 I have appeared in a number of significant cases which have either been reported in the Law Reports or received coverage in the national press.
 Examples include:

 Ladwa v Chapman (2018): Application for an order for sale and 50% of the proceeds.
 The property had been transferred into the joint names of the parties after purchase.
 The defendant sought to set aside the transfer on the grounds of undue influence.
 Received press coverage in The Times and other national newspapers.

-Aspden v Elvy EWHC 1387 (Ch): Dispute between an umarried couple as to the beneficial ownership of a farm.
-The High Court, Chancery Division, found that the female defendant (represented by myself) had a 75% beneficial interest.
+Aspden v Elvy EWHC 1387 (Ch): Dispute between an unmarried couple as to the beneficial ownership of a farm.
+The High Court, Chancery Division, found that the female defendant (who I represented) had a 75% beneficial interest.
 As she had consistently offered to settle on a 50/50 basis, the male claimant was ordered to pay her costs.

 Shaw v McCormack (2008) High Court, Chancery Division: Represented female partner in a successful application for a freezing order against the male partner in respect of the proceeds of sale of the parties’ former home.
 Successful TLATA proceedings in respect of the proceeds of sale.

 Kay v Mills EWCA Civ 1537: Property dispute between father and adult daughter.
 Father sought possession of property purchased on trust by father and daughter upon trust for the father’s sole benefit.
 Defence based on proprietary estoppel.
 Successful application to the Court of Appeal against decision of the High Court to strike out the defence.